shreshth12/FlaskBlog/README.md

 Day - 5) Finished with Database creation and package management tools.
 Now it is time to merge the database branch with the main branch.
 (All errors fixed and web server works good!)

+Day - 6) Done with the user authentication page and logic.
+Used the flask extension of flask_login for the login login and used bcrypt to hash the password and then store it into the sqlite database.